Table of Contents:

 Our case results are the product of our many years of hard work and dedication to our clients.
 A few of our outstanding settlements include:

 $3.5 Million Verdict for a Wrongful Death Claim

-Our attorneys obtained a favorable verdict on behalf of the family of a patient who failed to get proper medical treatment in a timely manner.
-A jury returned a verdict in favor of the decedent’s estate and awarded $3.5 million.
+Our attorneys obtained a verdict for the family of a patient who did not receive proper medical treatment in a timely manner.
+The jury returned a verdict in favor of the decedent’s estate and awarded $3.5 million.

 $1.6 Million Verdict in a Product Defect Lawsuit

 The injury attorneys at Pittman, Dutton, Hellums, Bradley & Mann obtained a $1.6 million verdict for a man who was severely injured by a defective industrial saw.

 Fill out the form below to contact our firm.
 One of our experienced attorneys is prepared to speak with you.
 Consultations are free and confidential.

 Using the web form below will begin the process of your free consultation, which is confidential and carries no obligation to hire our firm.
 Considering your safety, our consultations may be done via telephone or a video call format.
 During business hours expect to receive a return phone call within an hour.
 You will speak with one of our top-rated attorneys during your consultation who will attempt to provide you with reliable answers to your legal questions.
 We look forward to assisting you!

 Birmingham, AL 35203

 Our law firm has received top awards from the country's most prestigious organizations recognizing leading law firms.